input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-10-transactions.md

 ## Transaction Distribution

-As a part of address design, we introduced transaction distribution feature.
+Transaction distribution is another part of Cardano SL, not directly related to delegation, but one we can exploit for its benefit.

+Some addresses have multiple owners, which poses a problem of stake computation as per Follow-the-Satoshi each coin should only be counted once towards each stakeholder's stake total.
+Unlike balance (real amount of coins on the balance), stake gives user power to control different algorithm parts: being the slot leader, voting in Update system, taking part in MPC/SSC.

 Suppose we have an address `A`.
-Which stakeholders should benefit from money stored on this address?
-For [`PublicKey`](/cardano/addresses/)-address it's obvious and straightforward, though it's not for [`ScriptAddress`](/cardano/addresses/) (e.g. for `2-of-3` multisig address implemented via script we might want to have distribution `[(A, 1/3), (B, 1/3), (C, 1/3)]`).
+If it is a [`PublicKey`](https://cardanodocs.com/cardano/addresses/)-address it's obvious and straightforward which stakeholders should benefit from money stored on this address, though it's not for [`ScriptAddress`](https://cardanodocs.com/cardano/addresses/) (e.g. for `2-of-3` multisig address implemented via script we might want to have distribution `[(A, 1/3), (B, 1/3), (C, 1/3)]`).
 For any new address' type introduced via softfork in the future it might be useful as well because we don't know in advance about semantics of the new address' type and which stakeholder it should